The 300 Spartans: Plot

 He prepares to withdraw, as advised by Artemesia (who, having a Greek mother, may have her own agenda to dissuade the king from continuing the invasion).
 Xerxes, however, receives word from the treacherous and avaricious Ephialtes, who has been also spurned by Spartan maiden Ellas (who accompanied her Spartan soldier boyfriend Phyllon to the battlefield, where he wishes to prove his courage), of a secret old goat-track through the mountains that will enable Persian forces to attack the Greeks from the rear.
 Promising to richly reward the traitorous goatherd for his betrayal (as Ephialtes had expected), an emboldened Xerxes sends his army onward.
+The Phocian troops dispatched by Leonidas to guard the secret path are summarily defeated.

 Once Leonidas realizes he will be surrounded, he sends away the Greek allies to alert the cities to the south.
 Being too few to hold the pass, the Spartans instead attack the Persian front, where Xerxes is nearby.
 Leonidas is killed in the melée.
 Meanwhile, the Thespians, who had refused to leave, are overwhelmed (offscreen) while defending the rear.
 Surrounded, the surviving Spartans refuse Xerxes's demand to give up Leonidas' body in exchange for safe passage.
 They are then all annihilated as the remaining Immortals rain down a barrage of arrows.

 After this, narration states that the Battle of Salamis and the Battle of Plataea end the Persian invasion, but that the Greeks could not have been organized and victorious without the time bought by the 300 Spartans who defied the tyranny of Xerxes at Thermopylae.
 One of the final images of the film is the stone memorial bearing the epigram of Simonides of Ceos, which the narrator recites in honor of the slain 300 Spartan men's bravery :

 "Oh stranger, tell the Spartans that we lie here obedient to their word."

 Then ends with "...But it was more than a victory for Greece, it was a stirring example to free people throughout the world of what a few brave men can accomplish once they refuse to submit to tyranny!"